 Herbal product manufacturers are now producing Coleus forskohlii extracts that contain high levels of forskolin.
 These preparations are being promoted for the same conditions for which forskolin has been traditionally used.
 However, currently there is no reliable scientific information that shows Coleus forskohlii extracts taken by mouth are effective.

 Forskolin works on muscles in the heart and in the walls of the blood vessels.
 It produces a more powerful heartbeat and widening of the blood vessels, which lowers blood pressure.

 Possibly Effective for:

-- Use as eye drops for glaucoma (increased pressure in the eyes).
-There is some preliminary evidence that forskolin suspension eye drops (1%) can significantly decrease intraocular pressure in healthy people without eye disease.
-Forskolin has not yet been tested in patients with glaucoma.
+- Increased pressure in the eyes.
+Some early research suggests that using coleus eye drops can significantly decrease eye pressure in healthy people without eye disease.
+Coleus has not yet been tested in patients with glaucoma.